vvinnyk/ISBNWebService/README.md

 2) assembly project: mvn clean compile assembly:single <br/>
 3) navigate to the folder: cd target <br/>
 4) Start Server: java -jar ISBNWebService-1.0-SNAPSHOT-jar-with-dependencies.jar<br/>
-Default port is 8765, you can specify it as parameter.
+Default port is 8765, you can specify it as parameters.

 ## Usage

-By default application can be accessible on http://localhost:8765/some?book=0312510780 You can replace number of any valid book ISBN(Some books not available) To test you can use this ISBN:
+By default application can be accessible on http://localhost:8765/some?book=0312510780 You can replace number by any valid book ISBN(Some books not available) To test you can use this ISBN: <br/>
 0439434408 <br/>
 1627790624 <br/>
 0805096663(Or ISBN13:  9780805096668)<br/>